What is a harvest mite?

 What can I do to stop the itching?

-In most cases, the cat will not require any treatment once the mites are killed.
-In cats that are very sensitive to bites from harvest mite larvae, additional treatment with anti-inflammatory medications may be required.
-In cats with secondary skin infections, antibiotics may be needed.
+In most cases, the dog will not require any treatment once the mites are killed.
+In dogs that are very sensitive to bites from harvest mite larvae, additional treatment with anti-inflammatory medications may be indicated.
+In dogs with secondary skin infections, antibiotics may be needed.

 Do harvest mites affect people?